pivotal/docs-tap/install.md

    - `connector_namespaces` is a list of namespaces where you want Application Live View to monitor your apps.
 An instance of the Application Live View Connector will be deployed to each of those namespaces.
-   - `server_namespace` is the namespace where the Application Live View server and its components are deployed.
-   VMware reccommends using the namespace you created earlier, named `app-live-view`.
    - `service_type` is the Kubernetes service type for the Application Live View server.
    This can be LoadBalancer, NodePort, or ClusterIP.

+   The application live view server and its components are deployed in `app-live-view` namespace by default.

 1. Install the package by running: